 Pictured above: Paul Carter with some members of his Emerson care team, including (from left) medical oncologist Uma Narayanasami, MD; Naka Infusion Center oncology nurse navigator Stephanie Girouard, RN, BSN; and radiation oncologist John McGrath, MD, medical director, Mass General Department of Radiology at Emerson Hospital.

-Paul Carter was diagnosed with lung cancer at age 64 after a routine low-dose CT scan (LDCT) at Emerson Hospital.
-Paul smoked a pack of cigarettes a day for nearly 40 years, making him the perfect candidate for LDCT, the gold standard for lung cancer screening.
-The LDCT screening detected Paul’s cancer early — while it was curable — and helped save his life, along with his team at Mass General Cancer Center at Emerson Hospital – Bethke.
+Paul Carter was diagnosed with lung cancer at age 64 after a routine lung cancer screening at Emerson Hospital.
+Paul smoked a pack of cigarettes a day for nearly 40 years, making him the perfect candidate for screening.
+The screening detected Paul’s cancer early — while it was curable — and helped save his life, along with his team at Mass General Cancer Center at Emerson Hospital – Bethke.

-Take this quick health risk assessment to determine your risk of lung cancer and help determine if you are a candidate for LDCT.
+Take this quick health risk assessment to determine your risk of lung cancer and help determine if you are a candidate for lung cancer screening.

 Following his diagnosis, his primary care physician, Marguerite Roach, MD, with Lincoln Physicians, referred him to Peter Barkin, MD, a pulmonologist, and Hugh Auchincloss, MD, a thoracic surgeon at Emerson.
 Paul did not know what he would need to fight his cancer.
 But he knew he was in expert hands at Emerson.